Bioconductor/bioconductor.org/README.md

 The site source is located at `~biocadmin/bioc-test-web/bioconductor.org`.
-The `deploy_staging` Rake task deploys site content to the staging server root on merlot2.
+The `deploy_staging` Rake task deploys site content to the staging server root on staging.

     task :deploy_staging do
       dst = '/loc/www/bioconductor.org'